 Navigating the Retail Advertising Expanse

 Are you a retailer with multiple locations and maybe cross multiple state lines?
-Navigating all the channels you need to be on today is a lot like getting to the moon was in the 1950’s.
+Navigating all the advertising channels you need to be on today is a lot like getting to the moon in the 1950’s.
 It’s a daunting exercise in keeping your retail business alive in a hostile environment.
 You need to showcase the right product, at the right time, at the right price and on the right channel.
 According to tvsquared.com, connected consumers have changed the roles of brick-and-mortar stores and marketing channels for retailers.
 While 90% of purchases are still made in-store, the use of mobile buy online and pick up in store is becoming a convenience effort for many retailers.
 How is your store being found out there in the media expanse?

 All Channels are Needed

 Being on all the channels means you need a mix of interruptive and found marketing.
 Your goal should be to edge your engagement needle further towards being found and away from being interruptive.
 I’ll get into more of that later.
 According to hubspot.com, over 51% of smartphone users have discovered a new company or product while conducting a search (Google, 2018).
 Google is responsible for 94% of total organic traffic (Web Presence Solutions, 2017).

 Being found on every channel is important for larger retailers who can afford it.
 For medium size retailers, select which channels work best for each locale and focus on those.